 I noticed recently that my office was a disaster.
-I’ve been working on a number of projects simultaneously, and stacks of research and journals have taken over my floor.
-And then it dawned on me that I’ve been avoiding the space altogether.
-I can’t stand the clutter, and it probably isn’t surprising that I haven’t been motivated to complete any of my projects.
-Disorganized spaces make it difficult for me to focus.
+I’ve been working on a number of projects simultaneously, and stacks of research papers and journals have taken over my floor.
+And it all started to make sense why I’ve been avoiding my office: I can’t stand the clutter.
+I haven’t been motivated to complete any of my projects, because disorganized spaces make it difficult for me to focus.

-This weekend, I made a commitment to myself to design a “morning ritual,” a new daily habit to help me stay accountable to myself by starting each morning on a positive, productive note.
+This weekend, I made a commitment to myself to design a morning practice, a daily ritual to help me stay accountable and to start each morning on a positive, productive note.
 I’ve always been a morning person (depending on the day, I’m up anywhere between 4 and 6 AM), so it’s the perfect place to start.

-I wanted the space to feel magnetic, luring me in each morning to review my vision board, read over my goals, spend some time gratitude journaling, and outlining a plan for the day.
+I wanted my space to feel magnetic, luring me in each morning to review my vision board, read over my goals, spend some time gratitude journaling, and outlining a plan for the day.

 It’s funny how something as simple as rearranging furniture or changing out a few decorations here and there can make a familiar space feel entirely different.
-Putting things where they go and removing things that don’t belong (things that aren’t useful anymore or no longer spark joy), makes priorities much easier to see.
+Putting things where they go and removing things that don’t belong (what is no longer useful or no longer sparks joy), makes my projects and priorities much easier to see.

 Less is more.

-Where do you feel the most inspired to create and take action toward your goals?
+Where do you feel the most inspired to create and take action on your goals?